Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 Choose SANS contrast and enter the D2O-content (between 0 and 1) of the (s)olvent.
 SAXS contrast asssumed if option is not chosen.

-- A, -B, -C, -D, -E, -F [input: perdeuteration of protein] Choose SANS contrast and enter the (p)erdeuteration (between 0 and 1) of the protein chain.
+-A,-B,...,-G [input: prc perdeuteration]
+Perdeuteration of chain (A),...,(G).
+Enter percent (between 0 and 1).
-For single-chain proteins, use -A.
+For single-chain proteins (no chain labels), use -A, which is then used globally.

 - r [input: Resolution of p(r) function]
 Change the (r)esolution, i.e. the binsize (in Aangstrom) of the p(r) function.